Tallit Katan - Tzitzit

 All sorts of Tzitzits: cotton Tzitzit, wool tzitzit, vest Tzitzis, DRY FIT and more.

 When we must be wearing tzitzis

-Although it is not obligatory to wear a Tallit Katan with tzitzits all the time, it is only obligatory to put tzitzit on a garment that has four corners while a person wears it.
-In any case, the Jewish people used to always wear a Tzitzis.
+Although it is not obligatory to wear a Tallit Katan with tzitzits all the time, it is only required to put tzitzit on a garment that has four corners while a person wears it.
+In any case, the Jewish people used always to wear a Tzitzis.